Filing for Disability Benefits in Alabama

 Filing an appeal if your claim is denied

-Once you finish filing for disability benefits in Florida or Alabama, the SSA takes three to five months to make a decision on your claim.
+Once you finish filing for disability benefits in or Alabama, the SSA takes three to five months to make a decision on your claim.
 If your benefits are denied, Byron A. Lassiter & Associates, P.C. offers complete assistance with appeals, representing you in hearings and each step of the process up to the Federal court.

 Seek help today to obtain the disability benefits you need

-From our offices in Pensacola and Mobile, Byron A. Lassiter & Associates, P.C. is dedicated to helping the disabled and their families obtain disability benefits.
+From our offices in Mobile, Byron A. Lassiter & Associates, P.C. is dedicated to helping the disabled and their families obtain disability benefits.
 If your benefits are denied, contact us online or call us toll free at 800.544.3568 to learn more about your options.
 First time consultations are free and there are no fees unless we win for you.